PostHog/posthog.com/contents/tutorials/explore-insights-session-recordings.md

 Correlated events and properties show what correlates to someone completing or dropping off from your funnel.
 Encouraging or discouraging these events or properties can help improve your funnel.
 They can also be abstract and disconnected from the real usage of the funnel.
 Luckily, a list of users and session recordings connect to each of them.

 Once you’ve created a funnel, below the funnel you’ll get a set of correlated events and another for properties.
-You can click the “Completed” or “Dropped off” number on any of them to view a list of users and the related session recording.
+You can click the “Completed” or “Dropped off” numbers on any of them to view a list of users and the related session recording.

 > **Tip:** To specifically see success or drop off correlated events or properties, click the selectors in the top right of the component.